paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 If the `type` parameter was `"hash"` or `"descendants-hashes"`, then the `hash` field is set.
 The `hash` field a string containing the hexadecimal-encoded hash of the storage entry.

-If the `type` parameter was `"closest-ancestor-merkle-value"`, then the `closest-ancestor-merkle-value` field is set.
-The `closest-ancestor-merkle-value` field a string containing the hexadecimal-encoded Merkle value of the storage entry or its closest ancestor.
+If the `type` parameter was `"closest-ancestor-merkle-value"`, then the `merkle-value` field is set and the `key` field indicates which closest ancestor has been found.
+The `merkle-value` field a string containing the hexadecimal-encoded Merkle value of the storage entry or its closest ancestor.

-Only one of `value`, `hash` or `closest-ancestor-merkle-value` are set at any given time.
+Only one of `value`, `hash` or `merkle-value` are set at any given time.

 ### waiting-for-continue